Robert Altman: 1980–1991: Career fluctuations

+1992–2006: Resurgence and final films

 He revitalized his career in earnest with The Player (1992), a satire of Hollywood.
 Co-produced by the influential David Brown (The Sting, Jaws, Cocoon), the film was nominated for three Academy Awards, including Best Director.
 While he did not win the Oscar, he was awarded Best Director by the Cannes Film Festival, BAFTA, and the New York Film Critics Circle.

 Altman then directed Short Cuts (1993), an ambitious adaptation of several short stories by Raymond Carver, which portrayed the lives of various citizens of Los Angeles over the course of several days.
 The film's large cast and intertwining of many different storylines were similar to his large-cast films of the 1970s; he won the Golden Lion at the 1993 Venice International Film Festival and another Oscar nomination for Best Director.

+Between shooting and editing Short Cuts, Altman made his return to opera as the director and co-librettist of McTeague.
+Altman was hired on the project by William Bolcom, who had been commissioned with his regular librettist, Arnold Weinstein, to write an opera by the Lyric Opera of Chicago.
+Bolcom, a teacher at the University of Michigan, had admired Altman's first production of The Rake's Progress a decade prior and asked him for help adapting Frank Norris's novel.
+After finishing Short Cuts, Altman directed two episodes of Great Performances.
+The first was an R&B revue; the second was a television adaptation of McTeague.